American Library in Paris Book Groups

 FAQs on Book Groups

 Book groups are organized at the Library’s initiative and led by experienced Library volunteers.
 Book group leaders — and participants — have broad discretion on how they unfold.

 Yes.
 If you are not yet a Library member but would like to participate in one of our book groups, please join the Library before the first session of your selected group or be prepared (and leave enough time) to join or renew at the first session (check/cash/credit card, photo ID and proof of residence required).

-Book Groups on different themes begin twice a year (in September/October and again in January/February) and meet once a month.
-Group meetings take place in the Library unless otherwise advertised.
+Book groups on different topics/themes are offered two times a year (in September/October and January/February) and meet once a month.
+Book group meetings take place in the Library unless otherwise advertised.

-Please come to the first session prepared to discuss the first book on the list.
-Arriving 15 minutes early will allow everyone to become acquainted.
-If you will not be present, you are expected to let the book group leader know, as others may be on a waiting list.
+Please come to the first session prepared to discuss the chosen book.
+Arriving a few minutes early will allow everyone to become acquainted.
+If you will not be present, you are expected to let the book group leader know as soon as possible, as others may be on a waiting list.

-The Library will provide coffee, tea, and water for the discussion groups, whose members also may wish to bring other refreshments or snacks.
-Group members are responsible for clean-up in Library spaces, including the kitchen.
+The Library can provide some beverages (wine, juice, coffee, and tea) for the book group meetings, whose participants may also bring other refreshments or snacks.
+Everyone is responsible for clean-up in Library spaces, including the kitchen.

-The group leader will confirm your participation (up to twelve members per group) and send further details.
+Please fill out the online application form.
+The conversation circle leader will confirm your participation (up to three members per group and up to three members on a waitlist) and send further details.

 The French-American Encounter continued, led by Philippe Mélot